craigschlegel/registrations-for-the-events-calendar/readme.txt

 Yes.
 There is a button to add custom text input fields on the "Form" tab.

-= I'm not receiving a notification email or attendees are not receiving  =
+= I'm not receiving a notification email or attendees are not receiving a confirmation email  =

-Yes.
-There is a button to add custom text input fields on the "Form" tab.
+Take a look at [our FAQ](https://roundupwp.com/faq/my-confirmationnotification-emails-are-missing/) on troubleshooting this issue as well as instructions for installing an SMTP plugin.

 = How do I disable registrations for a specific event? =